Diego Cammarata

 Diego Cammarata (born 27 March 1951) is an Italian politician.

 He was member of The People of Freedom Party.
-He has served as Mayor of Palermo from 2001 to 2012.
-He was provincial coordinator of Forza Italia from 1996 to 2001.
-He was elected president of Associazione Nazionale Comuni Italiani in Sicily on 22 July 2008.
+He served as mayor of Palermo from 2001 to 2012.
+He was the provincial coordinator of Forza Italia from 1996 to 2001.
+He was elected president of the Associazione Nazionale Comuni Italiani in Sicily on 22 July 2008.

 He resigned as mayor of Palermo in January 2012, a few months before the natural expiry.

 Biography

-Diego Cammarata was born in Palermo, Italy on 1951.
+Diego Cammarata was born in Palermo, Italy in 1951.
 He has been a professor of information and communication law and of image promotion theory and technique at the University of Palermo.